CLOSE

 Types of Type Conversion

-C++ supports two major forms of type conversion:
+C++ supports two primary types of conversion:

 TypePerformed BySafetyExample Syntax